-As we have discussed a couple times this semester, not all functions that turn out to be interesting or useful for applications can be described in terms of familiar functions.
+Recall from our discussion of antiderivatives, not all functions that turn out to be interesting or useful for applications can be described in terms of familiar functions.

 For example, the function $e^{-x^2}$ is used in probability, but its antiderivative is not elementary: it cannot be expressed in terms of familiar functions.
 It is called the "error function," sometimes denoted erf.